Dimension 20: Format

+Selected "Intrepid Heroes" cast members, clockwise from upper left: Emily Axford, Ally Beardsley, Zac Oyama, Brian Murphy.

 The seasons of the show are broadly divided into "Intrepid Heroes" campaigns, which feature a recurring group of six players, and "Side Quests", which feature guest players.
 Intrepid Heroes campaigns feature Mulligan as the Dungeon Master, along with players Emily Axford, Ally Beardsley, Brian Murphy, Zac Oyama, Siobhan Thompson, and Lou Wilson.
 These seasons are generally between seventeen and twenty episodes in length, and a campaign setting is sometimes revisited in additional seasons.
-As of 2025, there have been nine Intrepid Heroes seasons: Fantasy High, The Unsleeping City, Fantasy High: Sophomore Year, A Crown of Candy, The Unsleeping City: Chapter II, A Starstruck Odyssey, Neverafter, Fantasy High: Junior Year, and Cloudward, Ho!.
+As of 2026, there have been ten Intrepid Heroes seasons: Fantasy High, The Unsleeping City, Fantasy High: Sophomore Year, A Crown of Candy, The Unsleeping City: Chapter II, A Starstruck Odyssey, Neverafter, Fantasy High: Junior Year, Cloudward, Ho!, and City Council of Darkness.
 A 2024 Time Quangle live tour in the UK and Ireland also featured the Intrepid Heroes cast and acted as a crossover between the main campaigns.
 The players drew randomly from their past characters, using bingo machines to set up each show.
 The Time Quangle performances were recorded, and were released on Dropout throughout 2024.

 Mulligan acted as the game master for the first four side quests, after which the show started to use other Game Masters for these campaigns, in addition to Mulligan.
 Aabria Iyengar is the most recurring guest Game Master, having appeared in the role four times.
 Guest players for Side Quests are generally CollegeHumor alumni or cast members of other actual play shows, however, there are exceptions such as Dungeons and Drag Queens, which featured notable contestants from RuPaul's Drag Race.